This video is about pulse tig brazing steel tubing with silicon bronze filler rod....on a Star project from Precision Tube Laser company.

 One common use for Silicon bronze tig rod is for art work.

-A bronze joint on steel just looks nice.
+The bronze color of a brazed joint on steel just looks nice.

-Structurally speaking, it is not usually as strong as the base metal but when the design is right, it can be very strong....especially when joining thin wall tubing and using large fillets.
+Structurally speaking, it is not usually as strong as a welded joint but when the design is right, it can be very strong....especially when joining thin wall tubing and using large fillets.

 Silicon Bronze filler metal ERCuSi-A has a tensile strength of 51,000 psi and the melting point is listed as 1866F.